Geometric Model Checking of Continuous Space: : a Model Checker for Polyhedra

 Based on the theory and the model checking algorithm presented in Section~\ref{sec:polyhedral-model-checking}, we developed the prototype model checker \PolyLogicA: a \emph{Polyhedral Logic-based Analysis tool}.
 The model checker is implemented in the functional language FSharp.\footnote{See \url{https://www.fsharp.org}} \PolyLogicA is Free and Open Source Software, distributed under the Apache 2.0 license.\footnote{The tool is currently available in a branch of the main \VoxLogicA repository, see \url{https://github.com/vincenzoml/VoxLogicA}.}

-Currently \PolyLogicA represents a polyhedral model $\model{X}$ through an explicit encoding of the Kripke model $\KM(\model{X})$ according to Definition \ref{def:KrpS}.
+Currently \PolyLogicA represents a polyhedral model $\model{X}$ through an explicit encoding of the Kripke model $\KM(\model{X})$ according to Definition~\ref{def:KrpS}.
 The encoding is stored as a graph having the cells as nodes and with the covering relation of $\relint{\face}$ as the edge relation.
-The current implementation stores the out-neighborhood and the in-neighborhood of each node $\sigma$ in two separate arrays, allowing access in constant time to these sets.
+The current implementation stores the out-neighbourhood and the in-neighbourhood of each node $\sigma$ in two separate arrays, allowing access in constant time to these sets.